- What is study abroad?

 - Do I need a visa?

-Study abroad is any work that students engage in outside the U.S. for college credits.
+Study abroad is any academic work that students engage in outside the U.S. for college credits.
 Study abroad can take several forms:

 - Faculty-led programs -short-term programs, where students travel with an ESU faculty member for academic purposes and obtain from 1 to 6 credits.